Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Coordinated and Managed Care.
 Provider shall participate in utilization management and care management programs designed to facilitate the coordination of services as referenced in the applicable provider manual(s).
-## 2.41
+## 2.11
 Representations and Warranties.
-Provider represents and warrants that all information provided to = is true and correct as of the date such information is furnished, and that Provider is unaware of any undisclosed facts or circumstances that would make such information inaccurate or misleading.
+Provider represents and warrants that all information provided to rie is true and correct as of the date such information is furnished, and that Provider is unaware of any undisclosed facts or circumstances that would make such information inaccurate or misleading.
 Provider further represents and warrants that Provider: (i) is legally authorized to provide the services contemplated hereunder; (ii) is qualified to participate in all applicable Medicaid Program(s); (iii) is not in